 27 Stars, 27 Gods, The Astrological Mythology of Ancient India by Vic DiCara (Vraja Kishore).

-vicdicara.com and vrajakishor.com.
-Both the sites are substantiated with websites namely wordpress blogs.
+He owns two websites namely vicdicara.com and vrajakishor.com.
+Both the sites are substantiated with WordPress blogs.

 The book begins with two major assertions.
 They were the arguments which attracted me and had driven me to punch the 'buy it' button.
 The first argument was that you had to unlearn some of the prevalent perceptions and laws of the astrology.

-Vid Dicara suggests that first you have to unlearn that the Nakshtras are associated with Zodiac Signs.
+Vid Dicara suggests that first, you have to unlearn that the Nakshatras are associated with Zodiac Signs.
 You have to drop the perception or suspend the perception that House dominates the stars or Nakshatra.

-While undertaking the task of building his chapters, he had taken references from Vedas, Upnishads, Puranas and Mahabharta.
+While undertaking the task of building his chapters, he had taken references from Vedas, Upanishads, Puranas and Mahabharata.
 He has given references to the hymns and authorities while explaining the nature.
 How far they are true, I can not authenticate at present.

 I have found his work a well researched, scholarly work, guided and directed by objectivity and scientific temper.
 He had not given details of any experiment or collection of data.
 The experiment is not the only criteria of being scientific.
 It is the interpretation which you do while using the data which you refer to, that decide the scientific temper.
 He has demonstrated it well.